Community-based Skills Assessment

-The challenges associated with the transition from school services to adulthood for individuals with autism are well documented.
-Every individual with autism is different and as a result, there is no "one size fits all" plan for the path to adulthood.
+The transition out of school-based services for students with autism can be difficult.
+There is no "one size fits all" plan for the path to adulthood.

 - Career path and employment

 The assessment uses both observation and interviews to measure the individual's knowledge, skills and behaviors.

 This assessment was developed for Autism Speaks through a contract with Virginia Commonwealth University's Rehabilitation Research and Training Center